Dnamanat049/NeuralNets/index.md

 ![adam+tanh](https://user-images.githubusercontent.com/60167964/166334546-6f506d24-93fa-442e-8445-75bbe1fa1536.png)

 In our third model, we adjust the specifications of the model to have the ReLU activation function and the SGD optimizer.
 This yields the best results so far, as the loss comes in at 1.755 and the prediction accuracy is a robust 76.98%, which is much higher than both of the other variations of this model before.

-Here is a plot that shows the loss per iteration of our most successful classifier:

 ![final_loss_plot](https://user-images.githubusercontent.com/60167964/165652609-def8b4b3-165c-4a9a-93ee-b4a697474908.png)